JunChoii/COMMUserDocProject/BusinessProject/docs/index.md

 In promise, you pass in two parameters in the callback function:

 resolve - runs the function successfully and returns data.
-Recieves the result using `.then()`
+Receives the result using `.then()`

 reject - if there is an error running the function, reject is called and get error result using `.catch()`